worseTyler/MarkdownBlogs/2021/01/virtual-greenscreen-obs/index.md

 ![Professional look using an NDI video source within OBS](https://intellitect.com/wp-content/uploads/2021/01/image-18.png "Mastering Virtual Greenscreen with OBS and Microsoft Teams")

-### You're Ready to Stream with a Greenscreen
+### You're Ready to Stream with a Green Screen

 That’s all there is to it.
-Now, you can gain a virtual greenscreen using Microsoft Teams to perform the background subtraction.
+Now, you can gain a virtual green screen using Microsoft Teams to perform the background subtraction.
 Remember to re-enable NDI broadcasting each time you join a Teams call to see the NDI Sources within Teams.
 Then, you can combine this technique with my [previous blog post](https://intellitect.com/streaming-online-presentation-obs-ffmpeg/) to host several participants.

 ### Have Suggestions?